 Specific instructions for the call

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
-We carry out checks to ensure unqualified applications are rejected from further processing.
+We carry out checks and reject applications that do not fulfil the requirements.

 Number of applications and previous grants